 – PhysCellIdRange

 The IE PhysCellIdRange is used to encode either a single or a range of physical cell identities.
 The range is encoded by using a start value and by indicating the number of consecutive physical cell identities (including start) in the range.
+E-UTRAN does not configure PhysCellIdRange containing the physical cell identities beyond the range of PhysCellId.
+Furthermore for fields comprising multiple occurrences of PhysCellIdRange, E-UTRAN may configure overlapping ranges of physical cell identities.